scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/post/oauth/token.md

     raise Exception(error_description)

 result = scalekit_client.authenticate_with_code(
   code,
   <redirect_uri>
 )
 # result.user has the authenticated user's details
 user_email = result.user.email

-# TODO Create a session and redirect the user to your dashboard
+# TODO: Create a session and redirect the user to your dashboard
 ```

 </TabItem>